Dell Inspiron

-Inspiron (/ˈɪnspɪrɒn/ IN-spirr-on, formerly stylized as inspiron) is a line of consumer-oriented laptop computers, desktop computers and all-in-one computers sold by Dell.
-The Inspiron range mainly competes against Acer's Aspire and Swift; Asus's Transformer Book Flip, VivoBook and ZenBook; HP's Pavilion, Stream, Envy and Spectre; Huawei's MateBook; Lenovo's IdeaPad and Yoga; Samsung's Sens; and Toshiba's Satellite.
+Inspiron (/ˈɪnspɪrɒn/ IN-spirr-on, formerly stylized as inspiron) is a discontinued line of mid-range consumer-oriented laptops, desktops, and all-in-one personal computers sold by Dell.

+The Inspiron range mainly competed against Acer's Aspire and Swift; Asus's VivoBook and ZenBook; HP's Pavilion, Stream, Envy and Spectre; Lenovo's IdeaPad and Yoga; Samsung's Galaxy Book; and Toshiba's Satellite.

-In January 2025, Dell announced its intentions to gradually phase out their existing lineup of computer brands in favor of a singular brand simply named as "Dell" as part of the company's shift towards the next generation of PCs with artificial intelligence capabilities.
-The Inspiron brand (as well as the XPS brand) would be supplanted by the Dell laptop line designed for work, school and play, which is divided into three tiers, Dell, Dell Plus and Dell Premium.
+In January 2025 Dell announced a major restructuring that saw the demise of the Inspiron brand, along with others.
+Inspiron was succeeded by Dell.